openapistack/openapi-backend/README.md

 [See full Mock API example on Express](https://github.com/openapistack/openapi-backend/tree/main/examples/express-ts-mock)

+## Commercial support

+For assistance with integrating openapi-backend in your company, reach out at support@openapistack.co.

 ## Contributing

 OpenAPI Backend is Free and Open Source Software.
 Issues and pull requests are more than welcome!